ir2-lab/OpenTRIM/README.md

 - The program [iradina](https://sourceforge.net/projects/iradina/) written by Ch.
 Borschel & C. Ronning and extended by J.P.
 Crocombette & Ch.
 Van Wambeke.
 - The program [Corteo](http://www.lps.umontreal.ca/%7Eschiette/index.php?n=Recherche.Corteo) by F. Schiettekatte.

+Furthermore, the following general open-source projects are used:

-The [Eigen](http://eigen.tuxfamily.org/) library by B. Jacob & G. Guennebaud is used for 3D vector math.
+- The [Eigen](http://eigen.tuxfamily.org/) library by B. Jacob & G. Guennebaud is used for 3D vector math.

-The [Xoshiro256+](https://prng.di.unimi.it/) algorithm by D. Blackman and S. Vigna is used for random number generation.
+- The [Xoshiro256+](https://prng.di.unimi.it/) algorithm by D. Blackman and S. Vigna is used for random number generation.

-[JSON for Modern C++](https://github.com/nlohmann/json) by N. Lohmann is used for encoding/decoding program options to/from json.
+- [JSON for Modern C++](https://github.com/nlohmann/json) by N. Lohmann is used for encoding/decoding program options to/from json.

-[cxxopts](https://github.com/jarro2783/cxxopts) by [jarro2783](https://github.com/jarro2783) is used for handling cli options.
+- [cxxopts](https://github.com/jarro2783/cxxopts) by [jarro2783](https://github.com/jarro2783) is used for handling cli options.

-The [HDF5 library](https://github.com/HDFGroup/hdf5) with the [HighFive C++ interface](https://github.com/BlueBrain/HighFive) are used for saving results to the HDF5 archive.
+- The [HDF5 library](https://github.com/HDFGroup/hdf5) with the [HighFive C++ interface](https://github.com/BlueBrain/HighFive) are used for saving results to the HDF5 archive.

+- The [Qt C++ toolkit](https://www.qt.io/) is utilized for the GUI implementation.

 ## License